AI

 You probably do not need a full-time Chief AI Officer yet.

-I know that sounds contrarian when 11% of organizations already have one and another 21% are actively recruiting.
+I know that sounds contrarian when 26% of organizations now have a CAIO, up from 11% just two years earlier, and another 44% believe they should create the role.
 But here is what those numbers hide: most mid-size companies waste months and significant budget hiring full-time AI executives before they have proven AI can deliver business value.
 They rush to post a head of ai job description without understanding what success actually looks like.

 The smarter path?
 Start fractional.